C++20: New and changed keywords

-Many new keywords added (and the new "spaceship operator", operator <=>), such as concept, constinit, consteval, co_await, co_return, co_yield, requires (plus changed meaning for export), and char8_t (for UTF-8 support).
-And explicit can take an expression since C++20.
+Eight new keywords added (plus the new "spaceship operator", operator <=>), such as concept, constinit, consteval, requires (plus changed meaning for export), and char8_t (for UTF-8 support); of the eight new these three co_await, co_return, co_yield, are only for the new coroutine support (additionally six previously existing keywords have changed or new meaning added); explicit can take an expression since C++20.
 Most of the uses of the volatile keyword have been deprecated.

-In addition to keywords, there are identifiers with special meaning, including new import and module.
+In addition to keywords, there are identifiers with special meaning (effectively keywords in certain contexts), including new import and module.